-The CSL benefits from the carbon roof which is 7kg lighter than stock and increases the stiffness of the car.
+- The CSL benefits from the carbon roof which is 7kg lighter than stock and increases the stiffness of the car (chassis torsional rigidity).

 The suspension was quite different to the E46 M3 as the car is lighter.

-The design is similar (some internet sites quote coilovers but that's not the case) but the spring rates and damping is different.
+The design is similar but the spring rates and damping is different.
+Some internet sites quote CSL have coilovers but that's incorrect.

 Additionally, the bump stomps are different.
 Anti roll bars are more stiff and the front anti roll bar is hollow (the first hollow anti roll bar in a production BMW car).

-Also, the front king pins are slightly different and increase the track by TBD.
+Also, the front king pins are slightly different and increase the track by 10mm.

-The rear bottom control arms are different, aluminium and they feature uniball bearings.
+The rear bottom control arms are different.
+They are made of aluminium and they feature uniball bearings instead of bushings.

-BMW improved the brakes on the CSL and it's a bit unfortunate the had not fitted a multiple piston kit.
-The reduction of weight was probably the reason why they didn't want to make the kit more expensive as it could be effective.
+BMW improved the brakes on the CSL but it's a bit unfortunate they had not fitted a multiple piston kit.
+The reduction of weight was probably the reason why they didn't want to install a more expensive kit, as the braking performance was effective.

-Additionally, the diameter of the rear brake calipers (single piston) is larger to modify the brake bias due to the larger front discs.
+- The diameter of the rear brake calipers (single piston) is larger to balance the brake bias due to the larger front discs.

 The CSL held for several years the Sport Auto braking record (until the 997 GT2 RS beat this) for 200km/h -> 0 km/h distance.

-This is quite impressive considering the CSL has relatively 'simple' brakes, but it demonstrates how important traction, weight and balance of chassis are.
+This is quite impressive considering the CSL has relatively conventional brakes, but it demonstrates how important traction, weight and balance of the chassis are.

 5. The Engine

 On paper the engine of the CSL does not look much different compared to the normal M3.
-360PS vs 343PS
+Maximum horsepower of 360PS versus 343PS.